PowerShell/PSResourceGet/Docs/UpdatePSResource.md

 Most update tests can be performed on a local repository.

-Some tests should be performed on remote repository (PSGallery) to verify remote operation, but can be limited.
+Some tests should be performed on remote repository (PoshTestGallery) to verify remote operation, but can be limited.

 ### -Name param